charlesericwilson-portfolio/Echo_project/README.md

 - **[v1 - Python Simple wrapper](https://github.com/charlesericwilson-portfolio/Echo_agentv1-2/tree/main/Echo_project/python_wrapper)**: The starting point — a basic COMMAND wrapper to give Echo tool-using ability.
 - **[v2 - Rust port of v1](https://github.com/charlesericwilson-portfolio/Echo_agentv1-2/tree/main/Echo_project/echo_rust_wrapper)**: A much faster and cleaner Rust port of the simple COMMAND method.
 - **[v3 - Rust tmux sessions](https://github.com/charlesericwilson-portfolio/Echo_tmux_agentv3)**: The current active version using tmux for reliable persistent sessions and cleaner output capture in testing.
 - **[v4 - Echo_python proxy](https://github.com/charlesericwilson-portfolio/Echo_agent_proxyv4)**: A much more complex version with persistent PTY sessions, heartbeat monitor, database, and summarizer.
-Learned a lot, but it became overly complicated and unreliable.
-This repo has been archived to move on to rust port.
 - **[v5 - Echo rust agent proxy](https://github.com/charlesericwilson-portfolio/Echo_rust_agent_proxy)**: The next evolution rust + tmux version of v4 in development.

 All of these projects exist for one reason: to give **Echo** (the fine-tuned LLM) the practical ability to use tools effectively and maintain state across sessions in a red-team-friendly way.